 Hello my fellow bookworms and adaptation lovers, here are the adapted films and TV series I have watched this month:

-Midwinter of the Spirit (2015) Not Read TV Series Television
+The Scandalous Lady W (2015) Not Read TV Film Television

 Have you watched any of these?
 What have you been watching recently?